blackferncreations/germankeycut/framework.md

 and still fail to progress.

-Selection is concerned with what happens after the initial interpretation.
+Selection is concerned with what happens across a sequence.

-Does the next conversation occur?
+Does another conversation occur?

 Is the offer introduced internally?

-Is the documentation sufficient?
+Is the required evidence available?

-Does the specialist remain credible when the discussion becomes specific?
+Does specialist competence remain credible when the discussion becomes more specific?

-Does delivery reinforce the original position?
+Does execution reinforce the original position?

-Does the next order arrive?
+Does another order arrive?

-Selection is therefore cumulative.

-It operates through sequences rather than through one persuasive moment.
+Selection is therefore cumulative rather than dependent on one persuasive moment.

 ---